Skip to the main content

 Duties

-Opticians supply eyeglasses, contact lenses, low-vision aids, and prosthetics.
+Opticians supply eyeglasses, contact lenses, low-vision aids, and prosthetics to clients.
 To do this, they use written prescriptions or match existing optical products.
 Duties vary but, in general, opticians:

-• prepare work orders for optical lab technicians (who grind lenses)
+• Prepare work orders for optical lab technicians or opticians who will grind lenses and may assemble the eyeglasses

-• verify that completed eyeglasses meet the required specifications (fit)
+• Verify that completed eyeglasses meet the required specifications (within tolerance) including prescription, measurements, quality, finishing, and so on

-• promote good eye health and demonstrate the correct use of eyewear
+• Educate customers and registered members about eye health and the correct use of optical appliances and prostheses

 Some opticians become certified as contact lens practitioners.
 They may design, supply, and assess contact lenses: